TobiasVanDyk/RaspberryPi-GPIO-Audio/README.md

 **Method A:** Start with last released raspios install image 2020-05-27-raspios-buster-full-armhf.img, then update it fully: sudo apt-get update, sudo apt-get upgrade -y, or whatever method you are used to.
 You will then end with a 5.45x kernel.
 Then do Step 1 and 2.

 **Method B:** Start with last released raspios install image 2020-05-27-raspios-buster-full-armhf.img, then do Step 1 which will do a kernel upgrade as well.
 Use Step 2 to check if the WM8960 driver is installed, if not repeat Step 1 without a cleanup or uninstall - i.e start with sudo ./install.sh.
 Reboot and check again.
-I had to do this twice for one of the installs.
+I had to do this twice for one of the installs - refer to this [**issue**](https://github.com/waveshare/WM8960-Audio-HAT/issues/10).

 **Step 1:**
 ```